adarlan/kube-formation/README.md

 ### Shutdown

-Deprovision the cluster infrastructure:
+#### Deprovision cluster infrastructure

+Use Terraform to destroy the cluster infrastructure.
+This will terminate the instances and remove the SSH key pair and security groups.

 ```shell
 ./terraform-destroy.sh
 ```

-Deregister the cluster node image:
+#### Deregister cluster node image

+Use the AWS CLI to deregister any AMIs related to this project and delete the corresponding EBS snapshots.

 ```shell
 ./ami-deregister.sh